GPUOpen-Tools/radeon_developer_panel/docs/source/features.rst

 - **Enable shader instrumentation**
    * Enables support for capturing more detailed shader instrumentation data.

-- **Auto capture**:
-   * Displays configuration options for the trigger mode and dispatch range for profile capture.

-   * **None** uses the default capture mode where clicking the **Capture profile** button will immediately capture the requested number of dispatches.

-   * **Dispatch range** allows for setting the start and stop dispatch indices to use during automatic profile capture.

-   * **Timer** allows for specifying the number of dispatches to capture after a specified elapsed time.

 ..
 NOTE::
    To reduce the chance of truncated profile data, OpenCL profiling is limited to 10000 dispatches